Case Studies

 Screenshots of the Tilt crowdfunding app interface

-Tilt's focus on user acquisition over retention is a critical lesson; even with a clean interface, a sustainable model requires keeping users engaged long-term.
+Tilt's intense focus on user acquisition without an equivalent emphasis on retention is a critical lesson for any app looking to avoid the fate of killed apps; even with a clean interface, a sustainable model requires keeping users engaged long-term.
 In our experience, many founders mistake "virality" for "product-market fit."
-Current 2026 industry benchmarks from authoritative mobile reports indicate that 71% of users now churn within 90 days of download.
-Tilt hit this wall early, burning through capital to acquire users who had no long-term incentive to stay.
+Current 2026 industry benchmarks from authoritative mobile reports indicate that a significant percentage of users now churn within 90 days of download, highlighting the challenges apps face in retaining their audience.
+Tilt encountered this challenge early, expending considerable capital to acquire users who ultimately lacked a long-term incentive to remain with the platform.
+This echoes the broader trend that while the global mobile application market reached $378 billion in 2026, success is increasingly concentrated among top performers, making retention more crucial than ever.

 How confusing UX creates killed apps

 TL;DR: Many killed apps fail due to "market-parity delusion"—the mistake of exporting a successful model without adjusting for local UX friction.
-With 2026 churn rates reaching 71% by day 90, failing to align supply-side tools with regional user behavior is a fatal error.
+With 2026 churn rates reaching 71% by day 90 for many apps, failing to align supply-side tools with regional user behavior is a fatal error.

 Hailo is a prime example of how even high-growth platforms join the graveyard of killed apps.
 Their platform matched passengers and drivers via a mobile interface.
 After facilitating over 3 million rides in London and gaining 2.5 million users, they expanded to New York expecting to replicate those numbers instantly.